davydka/cra-r3f/README.md

 # CRA-R3F

 # redux next steps
+* wire-up `isPlaying` to GLTF animation
+  * harder than it looks
+  * take your time to do it nice/sane

 * ~~move keypress to store~~
   * ~~wire-up to Space -> isPlaying~~

 * debug scroll intertia when enabling/disabling orbitcontrols
+  * meh, this doesn't seem super important right now
   * disable scroll inertia on zoom only? (not panning)

-  * wire-upp isPlaying to Spring animation (enable/disable)
+* ~~wire-up isPlaying to helper animation (enable/disable)~~

 # Next steps
 * add second/helper camera